Australia–New Zealand sports rivalries: Basketball

 In 1938, the New Zealand Basketball Association sent the first New Zealand women's national basketball team to tour Australia.
 The men's teams have opposed each other in qualification for the 2002 FIBA World Championship and at the 2004 Athens Olympics.
 Australasia's National Basketball League has included the New Zealand Breakers as its sole non-Australian team since 2003.
 They are the two best-performing nations in FIBA Oceania.
 Teams from New Zealand's Women's Basketball Championship have no history of playing against those of Australia's Women's NBL.

 Cricket

 The Australian cricket team first toured New Zealand in 1878 and recognised first class Test cricket between the respective national teams commenced in 1945–46.
 The underarm incident of 1981 stands as memorable for bringing Australian cricket into infamy and causing anger in New Zealand as well as being remarked upon by the respective heads of government.
 The two nations have exclusively and directly competed for the Trans-Tasman Trophy in test cricket since 1985–86 and for the Chappell–Hadlee Trophy in ODI cricket since 2006–07.
-They have competed at Twenty20 internationals and tournaments since their first such match occurring on 17 February 2005.
+They have competed at Twenty20 internationals and tournaments since their first such match occurring on 17 February 2005.The two teams were also the finalists at the 2015 Cricket World Cup.